ComplianceAsCode/content/tests/README.md

 If the specified template doesn't have tests, only the rule's test scenarios are executed, and if a rule doesn't have test scenarios it won't be tested.
-If the specified template does have tests they are combined with the rule's tests, this is the sambe behavior we see in the rule mode.
+If the specified template does have tests they are combined with the rule's tests, this is the same behavior we see in the rule mode.

 # Analysis of results